varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 ```

 However, in our world of separated pages and layouts, you need to register the callback handler in the `@InitRoute`
-method, meaning that the method which modifies the state (in the callback handler) is different from the one that uses
+method, meaning that the method which mutates the state is different from the one that uses it.
-it.

 To work around this, we recommend you declare mutable state as a private top-level property in your file, at which point
 you can set it in the `@InitRoute` call and reference it in your `@Composable` page or layout: